texasaggie97/Hubitat/Drivers/Average All/readme.md

 Average Device Drivers

-These drivers are used by the Average All App.
+This driver is used by the Average All App.

-To use: Install a new virtual device and assign the relevant driver to it
+To use: Install a new virtual device and assign this driver to it